How much is your car worth?

-The A7 offers an optional Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
+The A7 Premium Plus/Prestige has a standard Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
 The S60 Cross Country only offers a rear monitor and front and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the sides.

-The Audi A7 weighs 480 pounds more than the Volvo S60 Cross Country.
+The Audi A7 weighs 480 to 599 pounds more than the Volvo S60 Cross Country.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.

 J.D.
 Power and Associates’ 2018 Initial Quality Study of new car owners surveyed provide the statistics that show that Audi vehicles are better in initial quality than Volvo vehicles.
 J.D.
 Power ranks Audi 25th in initial quality.
 With 17 more problems per 100 vehicles, Volvo is ranked 29th.

 J.D.
 Power and Associates’ 2018 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Audi vehicles are more reliable than Volvo vehicles.
 J.D.
 Power ranks Audi 13th in reliability, above the industry average.
 With 21 more problems per 100 vehicles, Volvo is ranked 22nd.